Finding a Top Financial Advisor Firm in Connecticut

 Northstar Wealth Partners, LLC

 Northstar Wealth Partners, LLC has almost 2,800 individual clients, but only 30 of those clients are high-net-worth individuals.
-The rest fall below that threshold, giving the West Hartford-based firm significant experience working with that non-high-net-worth investors.
+The rest fall below that threshold, giving the West Hartford-based firm significant experience working with non-high-net-worth investors.
 The firm also provides services to trusts, estates, retirement plans, charitable organizations and businesses.

 This fee-only firm has a variable account minimum that’s dependent on the type of account you want.
 As a result, the following minimums are applicable: